-- (d) Development of literary criticism in Assamese. - (e) Periods of the literary history of Assam from the earliest beginnings, i.e. from the period of the charyyageeta with their socio-cultural background: the proto Assamese Pre-Sankaradeva- Sankaradeva-Post-Sankaradeva-Modern period (from the coming of the Britishers)-Post-Independence period.
-Special emphasis is to be given on the Vaisnavite period, the gonaki and the postindependence periods.
+- (c) Development of literary forms in Assamese. - (d) Development of literary criticism in Assamese. - (e) Periods of the literary history of Assam from the earliest beginnings, i.e. from the period of the charyyageeta with their socio-cultural background: the proto Assamese Pre-Sankaradeva-Sankaradeva-Post-Sankaradeva-Modern period (from the coming of the Britishers)-Post-Independence period.
+Special emphasis is to be given on the Vaisnavite period, the gonaki and the post-independence periods.